- Departments N to V

 - Neighborhood Speed Reduction Program

 Slow down!
 This simple statement is echoed by many Norfolk residents.
 To address resident concerns and as part of its Vision Zero initiative, Norfolk’s Department of Transit is introducing a speed reduction program which will lower the speed limit on neighborhood streets to 20 miles per hour.

 Norfolk City Council passed an ordinance on October 26th, 2021 that aligns with new state legislation that allows localities to slow speeds on local/neighborhood streets without requiring speed studies.
-The Department of Transit already identified priority areas throughout the city to establish an implementation plan.

 Importance of reducing speed limits